signalfx/integrations/activemq/docs/gauge.amq.topic.ForwardCount.md

 ---
 title: gauge.amq.topic.ForwardCount
-brief: The number of messages that have been forwarded from this topic to a networked broker.
+brief: The number of messages that have been forwarded from this topic to a networked broker
 metric_type: gauge
 custom: true
 ---